How to Fund Your Gastric Sleeve Surgery

 Because gastric sleeve surgery is considered a life-saving and life-changing surgery, many Superannuation funds are now allowing their members to have access to their funds to pay for the surgery.

-But it isn’t as easy as just ringing them up and asking for access to that money.
+But it isn’t as easy as just ringing up your Superannuation Fund Manager and asking for access to fund your gastric sleeve surgery.

 You need to apply to your fund under ‘Medical Compassionate Grounds’.
-And there are certain criteria that you need to meet.
+And there are certain criteria that you need to meet in order to be allowed access to the funds.
 You will also need to have enough money in that Superannuation fund to pay for the surgery.

 Some of the criteria include: